aharonidan/curv-exercise/README.md

 /transactions
 /rules
 ```
 Policy rules can include currency, USD or BTC.
-Whenever a new transaction is added, it validated against rules in both currencies according to the current BTC/USD exchange rate.
+Whenever a new transaction is added, it is validated against rules in both currencies according to the current BTC/USD exchange rate.

-It is runnnig live on Google Cloud App Engine and can be accessed through the following url.
+The app is runnnig live on Google Cloud App Engine and can be accessed through the following url.
 ```
 http://silken-order-242812.appspot.com/
 ```